Starmer vows to extend windfall tax to freeze family fuel bills

 He said his plan was a direct response to a “national economic emergency” which had left millions of families across the country fearful as to how they would cope.

+However the Institute for Fiscal Studies (IFS) questioned Labour’s explanation as to how it would fund the support package, saying some of its proposals were an “illusion”.

-As well as freezing the energy price cap at its current level of £1,971 for the average household, he said a Labour government would insulate 19 million of the coldest homes over the next decade, further reducing bills.
+As well as freezing the energy price cap at its current level of £1,971 for the average household, Sir Keir said a Labour government would insulate 19 million of the coldest homes over the next decade, further reducing bills.

 The party said scrapping the planned increases in the price cap – which had been predicted to rise to more than £3,500 in October and to more than £4,000 in January – would cut inflation by 4%, making future interest rate rises less likely.